open-wc/custom-elements-manifest-deprecated/packages/custom-elements-json-analyzer/README.md

   exclude: ['!src/foo.js'], // prefix with a `!` to exclude
   dev: true,
   tsTarget: 2, // sets the tsTarget for typescript
+  tsConfigName: 'tsconfig.json', // sets the name of the typescript configuration file to use.

   /* Use if you want to analyze a string of code, for example for the playground API.
 Both are required in this case */
   path: '',